Home Download FAQ / Knowledge Base Screenshots Documentation Support Roadmap

 This is a short document describing the preferred coding style for the Citadel system.
 These rules are not set in stone, but it's nice to have some measure of consistency, so if you're going to contribute code to any portion of the Citadel system, please at least consider following these conventions.

 To begin with, go ahead and completely disregard the GNU coding standards.
 Code written to those standards is almost as sloppy looking as Richard Stallman himself.
-We prefer code written to the K&R style, specifically the "1TBS" variant.
+We prefer code written to the K&R style, specifically the "Stroustrup" variant.

 Indentation and screen width